All Episodes

 They were real victims.

-It it happens today.
+It happens today.

-I mean, I wake up with this this hole in my heart that just will not go away.
+I mean, I wake up with this hole in my heart that just will not go away.

 I mean, it's every day.

-It didn't start on nine eleven.
+It didn't start on 9-11.

 That's the thing.

-That's another the the the the the uh the the Democrats want you to believe that the war on terror started either when we went to Iraq or that terrorism started that day.
+The Democrats want you to believe that the war on terror started either when we went to Iraq or that terrorism started that day.

-It Well, I'm glad you got this lesson.
+Well, I'm glad you got this lesson.

-That's I mean uh yesterday was traumatic for me.
+I mean, yesterday was traumatic for me.

-Uh sorry, nine eleven oh six was traumatic for me.
+Sorry, 9-11-06 was traumatic for me.

-It was it was five years, and I I thought, okay, maybe even politicians have to have a heart.
+And I thought, okay, maybe even politicians have to have a heart.

 They have to put this aside and say, yes, it was terrible.